RJPearson94/terraform-provider-twilio/docs/data-sources/account_details.md

 # twilio_account_details Data Source

-Use this data source to access information about an existing account
+Use this data source to access information about an existing account.
+See the [API docs](https://www.twilio.com/docs/iam/api/account) for more information

 ## Example Usage